clojurians/community-development/Code-of-Conduct.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please notify a Slack administrator immediately,
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please notify a Slack administrator immediately.

 We expect participants to follow these rules in all discussions in our Slack channels.
 We think people should follow these rules outside of Slack too!

  **Inappropriate Language**

 The use of profanity is heavily discouraged.
 Please refrain from using language that could be deemed inappropriate.
-We use this Google list of bad words as a guideline for inappropriate language.
+We use this [Google list](https://code.google.com/p/badwordslist/downloads/detail?name=badwords.txt) of bad words as a guideline for inappropriate language.
 Participants using inappropriate language will be asked to edit messages when it happens.

  **Owners / Admins**